jocksliu/web-notepad-enhanced/README-English.md

 4. For this document to become read-only, you only need to set the text to read-only in the background _TMP file.

-**特别注意 （attention）**<br />**1.
+**attention**<br />**1.
 In the picture and file sharing of this project, the code logic of the uploaded encryption password is relatively simple.
 Please pay attention to the space capacity of the idle server and do not store important files.**

 **2. In the code of this project, the reading and writing of notes are public, so please do not store important content.
 The original intention of the note design is only to temporarily transfer text and files to solve cross-device problems.**

-## 安装（Installation）
+## Installation
 This project depends on Apache or Nginx+PHP environment, please deploy the corresponding environment on the server, the default host space, the basic environment of the pagoda and the common website environment can meet the requirements.

-**步骤大纲（outline）：**<br />1.
+**outline：**<br />1.
 Download the project code on Github<br />2.
 Modify the project code and change the domain name in the code to your own domain name<br />3.
 Upload the code to your own host space or server website directory<br />4.
 Simple configuration of website environment variables, such as pseudo-static nginx or mod_rewrite module of Apache<br />5, [Optional] For your domain website to apply for an SSL, when only using http directly deployed, may be missing some features, such as double click copy

 ### detailed steps
 **1、Clone or download the project code to your local location**